-in vely disable the internal counter.
-The external pin clock source can be chosen to b e rising or falling edge.
-The clock source f{sys} is the system clock, while f{H} and $f{\mbox{\tiny TBC}}$ are other internal clocks, the details of which can be found in the oscillator section.
+These three bits are used to select the clock source for the TM.
+Selecting the Reserved clock input will effectively disable the internal counter.
+The external pin clock source can be chosen to be active on the rising or falling edge.
+The clock source f{SYS} is the system clock, while f_H and f{TBC} are other internal clocks, the details of which can be found in the oscillator section.